-The name elastica is attached to the work of Euler [Eul44] where twistless planar configurations have been classified.
-Our goal here is to classify all the possible equilibrium states of the twisted spatial ideal elastica when subjected to clamped (a special case of strong anchoring) boundary conditions: a rod held by its two ends where both tangents are aligned with each other (see fig. 2).
+[18, 14].
+Here we only consider what we call the ideal elastica, i.e. a Kirchhoff elastica made of an isotropic material with symmetrical cross section, that has uniform elastic rigidities and that is straight and prismatic in its unstressed state.
+The name elastica is attached to the work of Euler [9] where twistless planar configurations have been classified.
+Our goal here is to classify all the possible equilibrium states of the twisted spatial ideal elastica when subjected to clamped (a special case of strong anchoring) boundary conditions: a rod held by its two ends where both tangents are aligned with each other (see Figure 2).

-As it has been shown in various works [Ily79, LS96, Sta96, SH94, Tsu87], the equilibrium equations of the ideal elastica are integrable and closed form solutions can be written for its shape.
-Nevertheless the parameters used there (e.g. roots of a third degree polynomial or modulus of elliptic integrals) were not easily related to physical parameters (e.g. force, moment, deflection angle).
+As it has been shown in various works [12, 16, 23, 22, 25], the equilibrium equations of the ideal elastica are integrable and closed form solutions can be written for its shape.
+Nevertheless the parameters used there (e.g., roots of a third degree polynomial or modulus of elliptic integrals) were not easily related to physical parameters (e.g., force, moment, deflection angle).
 This and the use of Euler angles makes continuation of solutions awkward.
-In [NG99] integrals of motion were used as parameters which enable the authors to make a first step toward a general geometric classification of the equilibrium solutions.
+In [21] integrals of motion were used as parameters which enable the authors to make a first step toward a general geometric classification of the equilibrium solutions.
 Still solutions remained implicitly defined by the roots of a third degree polynomial.

-The paper is organized as follows : we first recall the Kirchhoff equations that govern the equilibrium of the elastica and we show how these equations in the case of the ideal elastica can be reduced to a set of 2 vectorial ordinary differential equations that describe its centre line, the arc-length playing the role of the independent variable.
-We then describe the clamped boundary conditions and write two equations the centre line has to fulfill in order to meet them (section 2).
+The paper is organized as follows: we first recall the Kirchhoff equations that govern the equilibrium of the elastica and we show how these equations in the case of the ideal elastica can be reduced to a set of 2 vectorial ordinary differential equations that describe its centre line, the arc-length playing the role of the independent variable.
+We then describe the clamped boundary conditions and write two equations the centre line has to fulfill in order to meet them (Section 3).

-We then further reduce the system of equations to an equivalent oscillator (as introduced in [Ant95] and used in [vdHT00]) and show how clamped boundary conditions select only reversible solutions of this conservative system.
+We then further reduce the system of equations to an equivalent oscillator (as introduced in [1] and used in [26]) and show how clamped boundary conditions select only reversible solutions of this conservative system.
 We use a new set of parameters which are easily related to physical quantities.
 Then we derive closed form solutions for the Cartesian coordinates of the centre line in which the parameters appear explicitly.
 We next write the clamped boundary conditions as two equations for these parameters.
-We also show that closed trajectories of the phase plane either correspond to planar twistless configurations (planar elastica) or circularly closed configurations (i.e. rings) (section 3).
+We also show that closed trajectories of the phase plane either correspond to planar twistless configurations (planar elastica) or circularly closed configurations (i.e., rings, Section 3).

-Using the frequency of the trajectories in the phase plane, we classify the possible solutions by labeling them with an integer and a sign and we show that in order to change the label, one has to deform the solution such that it passes through a ring (section 4).
+Using the frequency of the trajectories in the phase plane, we classify the possible solutions by labeling them with an integer and a sign and we show that in order to change the label, one has to deform the solution such that it passes through a ring (Section 4).

-2 The model
+2. The Model